 1. SaniBEST Pro Upflush Toilet

-Like most Saniflo toilets, this powerful unit pumps vertically, up to 25 feet.
+Like most Saniflo macerating toilet systems, this powerful unit pumps vertically, up to 25 feet.
 If you’d like to install a full bathroom rather than just a toilet, you’ll be happy to know that this macerating pump can also support a washing machine, toilet, sink, shower, and/or bath.
 Simply use an extension pipe or pipes to connect other fixtures to the unit.
-Regardless of how you intend to use it, the unit is easy to install and won’t require the assistance of a professional plumber.
+Regardless of how you intend to use them, Saniflo toilets are easy to install and won’t require the assistance of a professional plumber.

 The Sanibest Pro kit includes the following: